The Basics Of Home Juicing

 Smoothie Success

-Crushed ice works well for making smooth smoothies in a standard blender, leaving no big chunks of ice cube to wrangle with at the bottom of the cup.
+ON INGREDIENTS: Crushed ice works well for making smooth smoothies in a standard blender, leaving no big chunks of ice cube to wrangle with at the bottom of the cup.
 If your refrigerator's icemaker doesn't have a crushed-ice option, simply place several ice cubes in a zip-top freezer bag and pound it a few times with a kitchen mallet to break up the cubes.

 Some varieties of fruit, like strawberries or bananas, may be a little resistant to smooth blending when frozen.
 Allow these items to thaw for a few minutes before blending to achieve a smoother texture.